-- R4-5.2.1 The Licence Holder shall complete the automated COREP Return referred to in this section, in accordance with the following Rules. - R4-5.2.2 The Licence Holder shall prepare and submit such additional financial returns as the MFSA may require. - R4-5.2.3 The Licence Holder shall be responsible for the correct compilation of the COREP Returns.
-The nature and content of the COREP returns shall be as follows: - i. they shall be in the form set out in latest version of automated COREP Return: 'Appendix 2C Automated COREP Return'; - ii. they shall be in agreement with the underlying accounting records; - iii. accounting policies shall be consistent with those adopted in the audited annual financial statements and shall be consistently applied.
-These accounting policies should adequately cater for the following: - (a) amounts in respect of items representing assets or income may not be offset against amounts in respect of items representing liabilities or expenditure, as the case may be, or vice versa, unless duly authorised by the MFSA; and - (b) balances representing clients' money and/ or assets held/ controlled by the Licence Holder must not form part of the Licence Holder's Balance Sheet.
+- R4-5.2.1 The Licence Holder shall complete the Return referred to in this section, in accordance with the following Rules. - R4-5.2.2 The Licence Holder shall prepare and submit such additional Returns as the MFSA may require.

-- iv. information to be included in the COREP returns shall be prepared in accordance with generally accepted accounting principles and practice; - v. investments shall be included in the balance sheet at valuations arrived at in accordance with the provisions of generally accepted accounting principles and practice; - vi.
-COREP returns shall not be misleading as a result of the misrepresentation or omission or miscalculation of any material item: - vii. in the case of an individual or individuals in partnership or association, COREP returns shall be prepared to show relevant figures for the Investment Services business exclusively.
-If required by the MFSA to do so, the individual (or individuals) shall submit, in addition, a statement of personal assets and liabilities. - R4-5.2.4 For the purpose of these Rules, the Licence Holder shall refer to Title 3 of Chapter 2 in order for the calculation of their Capital Resources Requirement and the Guidance Notes to these Rules when compiling and submitting their COREP returns.
+- R4-5.2.3 The Licence Holder shall be responsible for the correct compilation of the Returns.
+The nature and content of the Returns shall be as follows: - i. they shall be in the form set out in latest version of the Return as made available on the MFSA's website; - ii. they shall be in agreement with the underlying accounting records: - iii. accounting policies shall be consistent with those adopted in the audited annual financial statements and shall be consistently applied.
+These accounting policies should adequately cater for the following: - (a) amounts in respect of items representing assets or income may not be offset against amounts in respect of items representing liabilities or expenditure, as the case may be, or vice versa, unless duly authorised by the MFSA; and - (b) balances representing clients' money and/or assets held/controlled by the Licence Holder must not form part of the Licence Holder's Balance Sheet. - iv. information to be included in the Returns shall be prepared in accordance with generally accepted accounting principles and practice; - v. investments shall be included in the balance sheet at valuations arrived at in accordance with the provisions of generally accepted accounting principles and practice; - vi.
+Returns shall not be misleading as a result of the misrepresentation or omission or miscalculation of any material item; - vii. in the case of an individual or individuals in partnership or association, Returns shall be prepared to show relevant figures for the Investment Services business exclusively.
+If required by the MFSA to do so, the individual (or individuals) shall submit, in addition, a statement of personal assets and liabilities. - R4-5.2.4 For the purpose of these Rules, the Licence Holder shall refer to Title 3 of Chapter 2 to calculate the Capital Requirement when compiling and submitting their COREP returns.
+The provisions of this Rule shall not apply to Credit Institutions.